 Sadly, however, in some cases, merging lanes can become somewhat of a tussle, with some drivers preferring to assert their own right of way by accelerating in the established lane.
 This will usually force the car trying to merge to speed up or slow down.
 This can lead to dangerous situations for other road users as well as the two drivers involved.

-If you’ve been injured in an accident on a motorway involving a merging maneuver, then it is likely that you will have been travelling at a slightly higher speed than if you were merging on a road that is not a motorway.
+Your merging traffic accident claims may relate to an incident on a motorway.
+If you’ve been injured in an accident on a motorway involving a merging manoeuvre, then it is likely that you will have been travelling at a slightly higher speed than if you were merging on a road that is not a motorway.
 The faster you are travelling when merging, the more dangerous this move can be, and if you have been injured as a result of an unsafe merge that was not your fault, the likelihood is that you will be able to claim compensation for your injuries.

 One of the most common motorway merge accident occurrences happens on a smart motorway.
-These types of motorway require different driving practices than those that require merge in turn maneuvres.
-If you are driving in a lane marked with an X in red above, then you are driving illegally.
-However, it is clear more education is required to ensure motorway drivers are all working to the same procedures, depending on the type of road they are driving on and the situation that presents itself.
+These types of motorways require different driving practices than those that require merge in turn maneuvres.
+If you are driving in a lane marked with an X in red above, you are driving illegally.
+However, more education is required to ensure motorway drivers are all working on the same procedures, depending on the type of road they are driving on and the situation that presents itself.

-If you are involved in a merging car accident and are not the driver at fault, it is highly likely that you would have a case for compensation, along with passengers in the car if they were injured.
+If you are involved in a merging car accident and are not the driver at fault, you would likely have a compensation case, along with passengers in the car if they were injured.
 If you are not sure who would be seen to be at fault, then do not hesitate to call us.
 Ask us anything about merging accident fault claims, and we will be happy to help you find out if you could make a claim.

 There are several different portions of a claim for compensation after an accident in merging traffic.
 However, these boil down to a few categories, as follows:

-Medical claim –Any medical expenses you will have incurred as a result of your accident can form part of your claim.
+Medical claim –Any medical expenses you will have incurred due to your accident can form part of your claim.
 Physiotherapy appointments, counselling sessions and prescription charges can all form part of a medical expenses claim.

-Care claim – Similar to a medical expenses claim, but this must be submitted by the person who has had to care for you if you have required care at home whilst recovering from your injuries.
+Care claim – Similar to a medical expenses claim this must be submitted by the person who has had to care for you if you have required care at home whilst recovering from your injuries.

-Travel expenses claim– If you have incurred expenses for travel pertaining to your injuries – for example if you have had to travel to a specific clinic – then you may be eligible to claim for this.
+Travel expenses claim– If you have incurred expenses for travel about your injuries, for example, if you have had to travel to a specific clinic, you may be eligible to claim for this.

 General damages claim – This portion of your claim will attempt to compensate you for any suffering and pain you have encountered.

-Whilst every accident is different, there are a few common types of accident that are more common than others.
-The most common questions we are asked, and the most common types of accidents are listed below:
+Whilst every accident is different, a few common types of accidents are more common than others.
+The most common questions we are asked and the most common types of accidents are listed below:

 I was injured in an unsafe lane change accident as a passenger – This is another common occurrence.
 If you were travelling as a passenger in a car that merged unsafely and caused an accident, and you wound up with injuries because of this, you may be able to make a change, as the fault was not your own.

-Whether you have any questions about the ins and outs of a lane changing accident, whose fault an accident was, or would like to start a claim for compensation, then do not hesitate to call our team as we will be happy to explain how to get started, or answer any questions you might have.
+Whether you have any questions about the ins and outs of a lane-changing accident, whose fault an accident was, or would like to start a compensation claim, then do not hesitate to call our team.
+We will be happy to explain how to start or answer any questions you might have.

-No two cases are the same, and for us to guarantee you a certain amount of money.
-What may seem like a small detail when it comes to your injuries can make a huge difference in terms of what compensation is determined to be appropriate.
+No two cases are the same.
+Hence we cannot guarantee you a certain amount of money.
+What may seem like a small detail when it comes to your injuries can make a huge difference.

 |Compensation for..||Possible payout amount||Explanation|